Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 GSEE Graduate Excellence Award

-The GSEE Graduate Excellence Award (GEA) is a three-quarter merit-based research assistantship that will be awarded to individual departments based on departmental diversity, equity, inclusion and justice (DEIJ) efforts (see details below).
-This award aims to assist departments in recruiting, developing and supporting a diverse community of graduate scholars across graduate programs at the University of Washington with emphasis on promoting rich, culturally responsive educational opportunities.
+The GSEE Graduate Excellence Award (GEA) is a three-quarter merit-based research assistantship that will be awarded to individual departments based on departmental efforts around inclusion and belonging (see details below).
+This award aims to assist departments in recruiting, developing and supporting a unique community of graduate scholars across graduate programs at the University of Washington with emphasis on promoting rich, culturally responsive educational opportunities.

 This award is not open for student applications.
 If you are a student and have questions about this award, please reach out to your department.